Guided walking & Sailing in Hebrides

-Begin your adventure sailing holiday in the Scottish harbour town of Mallaig before setting the sails to explore the island of Skye and the surrounding Small Isles.
+Begin your adventure walking and sailing holiday in the Scottish harbour town of Mallaig before setting the sails to explore the Small Isles.

 - Skippered sailing experience